How Do I Get My Files On The Internet?

 Click here to view the detailed visual tutorial for editing and uploading the eFolio template as your own online eFolio.

-Notice that the images used in the eFolio are "image captures" of project files; the image files are located in the img folder.
-Notice also that the actual project files are stored in the bin folder.
-Finally, notice that the images actively link to the project files.
-So, when someone clicks on an image of a project file, that particular online project file opens.
+Notice that the images used in the eFolio are "image captures" of online files created by James for his project; the "captured" image files are located in the img folder.
+Notice also that the actual "project files" are stored in the bin folder.
+Finally, notice that the images actively link to his "project files".
+So, when someone clicks on an image of a "project file", that particular online project file opens.

 Common Questions About Your eFolio

-Q. So, I replace the files in the "bin" folder with my own project files, right?
+Q. So, can I replace the files in the "bin" folder with my own "project files"?

 Q. Is there something I can look over to get the "basics" for "uploading" files to my ULM website account?